-- Consider using a conference calling or digital meeting platform such as zoom, facebook live, or livestream.com.
+- Consider using a conference calling or digital meeting platforms such as zoom, Facebook Live, or livestream.com.

-- The Conference is offering 50% discount with Zoom.com for interested pastors.
-If your church wants to take advantage of this discounted rate contact Christina Dillabough at
+- The Conference is offering a discounted Zoom.com license.
+If your church wants to take advantage of this discounted rate contact, Christina Dillabough, at firstname.lastname@example.org.

 - Here are some resources to help equip your church to do online gatherings: